quicwg/base-drafts/draft-ietf-quic-qpack.md

 an existing entry. {{RFC7541}} allows duplicate HPACK table entries, that is entries that have the same name and value.

-This replaces the HPACK instruction for Dynamic Table Size Update (see Section 6.3 of {{RFC7541}}, which is not supported by HTTP over QUIC.
+This repurposes the HPACK instruction for Indexed Header Field (see Section 6.1 of {{RFC7541}}.

 # Performance considerations